10 Top-Rated Tourist Attractions in the Dead Sea Region

 2 Mineral Beach

-Spa treatments (with the famous Dead Sea mud), sulphur pools, and, of course, the beach fringing that salty Dead Sea water itself are all popular tourist attractions at Mineral Beach.
-This shoreline resort is a top-pick for your Dead Sea visit.
-Facilities include a cafe, sun-loungers and sunshades, a swimming pool, and the very necessary fresh-water showers for when you've come out of the sea.
+Spa treatments (with the famous Dead Sea mud); sulphur pools; and, of course, the beach fringing that salty Dead Sea water itself are all popular tourist attractions at Mineral Beach.
+There are plenty of resorts to choose where you can get your Dead Sea experience, but this shoreline resort is a top pick and has everything you could need for a few hours of floating.
+Facilities include a café, sun-loungers and sunshades, a swimming pool, and the very necessary freshwater showers for when you've come out of the sea.

 3 Wadi David